 ARMADILLO AND ONION INSPIRED SLEEP-OUT DESIGN BRIEF: RESEARCH, CLIMATE, WEATHER, IDEATION, AND FREEHAND SKETCHING- SUSTAINABLE ARCHITECTURE.
 RESOURCE PREPARED BY W VAN ZYL (JUNE 2016): DESIGN AND VISUAL COMMUNICATION (SECONDARY SCHOOL LEVEL).
 FOR SIXTEEN-YEAR-OLD STUDENTS.

-*Ebook will be published by the end of Jan 2018.
-To be announced on this page.
+*E-book will be published by the end of Jan 2018.

 This resource contains some guidelines and hints for solving the ARMADILLO AND ONION INSPIRED SLEEP-OUT BRIEF.
 The focus is on developing sustainable architectural techniques, sustainability practice, and in-depth exploration of sustainable features and functions.
 YouTube tutorials are available for the different areas covered in this resource, namely: Research, climate and weather, geolocation, shadows and shading, passive solar, ideation, freehand sketching, Sketch-up modelling, biomimetics, and freehand sketching.
 Search: Armadillo and Onion inspired sleep-out brief.
-In the process of uploading tutorials to YouTube, to be completed by end on June 2016.
+See YouTube for tutorials by the author:

 Tutorial 1: Armadillo and Onion inspired sleep-out design brief: The situation, brief and specifications.

 Armadillo and Onion inspired sleep-out design brief: The situation, brief and specifications.
 It also includes a possible solution for the design brief.
-This is one of a set of tutorials on THE ARMADILLO AND ONION INSPIRED DESIGN BRIEF (SLEEP-OUT).
-See more at http://williamvanzyl.com/ and http://williamvanzyldvchc.co.nz/
+This is one of a set of tutorials on THE ARMADILLO AND ONION INSPIRED DESIGN BRIEF (SLEEP-OUT) - YouTube.

 Credit background image: Jane Horton.
 Flickr.com: Pygmy Armadillo at Weston Park.
 Uploaded October, 16, 2010.